machinexa2/machinexa2.github.io/writeups/_posts/2020-10-06-lfichallenge.markdown

 * Javascript files are a gold mine.
 Do always read them and try to find sensitive endpoints.
 * Coding is essential to exploit development.
 Make sure you master at least a single programming language.

 Some hints from BugPoC helped me but the last ones were absurd and meaningless.
 Also, I necessarily didnt have to code server and client.
-For the server, I could have used BugPoC mock endpoint and for a client, I could have used either burp or browser thought for testing purposes, the client is best!
+For the server, I could have used BugPoC mock endpoint and for a client, I could have used either burp or browser for testing purposes, the client is best!